How Climate Change's growth might be stopped sooner than we think.

 It's not just Climate Change.
 In the past, there have been other widespread food, firewood, and pollution crises.

-Your author thinks that, like the unanticipated advent of the mass automobile, carbon-neutral combustion biosynfuels made from cellulosic biomass instead of today's fossil fuels may stop Climate Change's growth.
+Your author thinks that, like the unanticipated advent of the mass automobile, carbon-neutral combustion biofuels made from renewable biomass instead of today's fossil fuels may stop Climate Change's growth.